stefan52a/care-by-circles/README.md

 npm install
 ```

-3. Run testClient.js on our regtest server:
+3. Run the accompanying client software https://gitlab.com/circle3/care-by-circle   or      run the testClient.js on our regtest server:

 adapt constants.js to